nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 |        Management            |       # secs in queue       |
 ## REST APIs Endpoints
 ### Enqueue
-Endpoint for submitting a new service request onto the Queue
+Endpoint for submitting a new service request onto the Queue.
+The format of the submitted requests timeAdded field value is of the form "yyyy-MM-ddTHH:mm:ss".
 #### Sample Request
 ```
 POST /api/v1/workorders/enqueue